NextronSystems/thor-util-manual/usage/download-packages.rst

 Linux, and macOS.

 .. note::
-   THOR Util cannot download THOR binaries and signatures whose license was obtained through the ASGARD Management Center.
+   THOR Util cannot download THOR binaries and signatures whose license was obtained through the Management Center.
 Use the Management Center API for these downloads.
 THOR Util only accepts the Nextron Customer Portal as a license source.

 This option is useful when you need to download updates on an Internet-connected machine and transfer them to a system without Internet